-- Cognition and Learning: these include specific learning difficulties, moderate learning difficulties, severe learning difficulties, profound and multiple learning difficulties
+These include specific learning difficulties, moderate learning difficulties, severe learning difficulties, profound and multiple learning difficulties

-- Communication and Interaction: these include speech, language and communication needs, autistic spectrum disorders/conditions
+These include speech, language and communication needs, autistic spectrum disorders/conditions

-- Social, Emotional and Mental Health: these include attention deficit hyperactivity disorder, attention deficit disorder, obsessive defiance disorder and diagnosed mental health conditions
+These include attention deficit hyperactivity disorder, attention deficit disorder, obsessive defiance disorder and diagnosed mental health conditions

-- Sensory and/or Physical: these include visual impairment, hearing impairment, multi-sensory impairment, physical disabilities
+These include visual impairment, hearing impairment, multi-sensory impairment, physical disabilities

 The EHC Plan focuses on ‘Outcomes’ for the future.
 The educational provision to support the achievement of the outcomes will be specified and arranged.
 If there are any recommended health or care provisions to support the achievement of the agreed outcomes they will also be specified and arranged.
 The EHC Plan will also specify the type and name of the educational establishment the child/young person will attend.

 Each section of an EHC Plan is labelled from A-K in accordance with legal requirements (see the template above).
 The sections are:

 The views, interests and aspirations of the child and his or her parents or the young person.